keu/docs/astro/cli/astro-dev-object-import.md

 description: Reference documentation for astro dev object import
 ---

-Import Ariflow variables, connections, and pools to a locally running environment from a YAML configuration file.
+Import Airflow variables, connections, and pools to a locally running environment from a YAML configuration file.

 ## Usage